Sarah Ruhl: Career

-Playwriting

-Orlando, an adaptation of the novel by Virginia Woolf, was commissioned by the Piven Theatre Workshop and premiered in Evanston, Illinois in May 1998 featuring Justine Scarpa as Orlando.
+Orlando, an adaptation of the novel by Virginia Woolf, was commissioned by the Piven Theatre Workshop and premiered in Evanston, Illinois, in May 1998 featuring Justine Scarpa as Orlando.
 Director Joyce Piven later helmed the show again in March 2003 at The Actors' Gang, Hollywood, California, with Polly Noonan taking on the title role.
-The play was produced Off-Broadway by the Classic Stage Company in 2010.
-In 2015, Orlando premiered for the Sydney Theatre Company at the Sydney Opera House with actress Jacqueline McKenzie playing the lead.
+The play was produced off-Broadway by the Classic Stage Company in 2010.
+In 2015, Orlando premiered for the Sydney Theatre Company at the Sydney Opera House with Jacqueline McKenzie playing the lead.

-The Lady with the Lap Dog, and Anna Around the Neck (adapted from Anton Chekhov) were commissioned and produced by the Piven Theatre Workshop in 2001.
+The Lady with the Lap Dog and Anna Around the Neck were commissioned and produced by the Piven Theatre Workshop in 2001.
 The two plays are Ruhl's stage adaptions of Anton Chekov short stories.

 Late: A Cowboy Song was produced by Clubbed Thumb (New York City) in 2003.

 The Cornerstone Theater Company (Los Angeles) commissioned Ruhl for a play about young people living in Los Angeles.
-Cornerstone presented the play, Demeter in the City at REDCAT in June 2006.
+Cornerstone presented the play, Demeter in the City, at REDCAT in June 2006.
 The play is based on the myth of Demeter and Persephone.

-The Oldest Boy premiered in November 2014 at the Lincoln Center for the Performing Arts Mitzi E. Newhouse Theater.
+The Oldest Boy premiered in November 2014 at the Lincoln Center's Mitzi E. Newhouse Theater.
 The play was directed by Rebecca Taichman and starred Celia Keenan-Bolger and James Yaegashi.

-Her play Scenes from Court Life, or The Whipping Boy and His Prince premiered at Yale Repertory Theatre on October 1, 2016 in previews, officially on October 6, and ran to October 22, 2016.
+Her play Scenes from Court Life, or The Whipping Boy and His Prince premiered at Yale Repertory Theatre on October 1, 2016, in previews, opened officially on October 6, and ran to October 22.
 The play, directed by Mark Wing-Davey, involves "privilege and politics in both 17th century Britain and current day America."
-The play was presented by the graduate acting class at the Tisch School of the Arts at New York University in November 2015.
+The play was presented by the graduate acting class at the New York University Tisch School of the Arts in November 2015.

-Her play How to Transcend a Happy Marriage premiered Off-Broadway at Lincoln Center's Mitzi E. Newhouse Theater on February 23, 2017 in previews, officially on March 20, 2017, directed by Rebecca Taichman.
+Her play How to Transcend a Happy Marriage premiered off-Broadway at Lincoln Center's Mitzi E. Newhouse Theater on February 23, 2017, in previews, and officially on March 20, 2017, directed by Rebecca Taichman.
 The cast featured Lena Hall, Marisa Tomei, Brian Hutchison, David McElwee, Naian González Norvind, Omar Metwally, Austin Smith, and Robin Weigert.
-The play, which takes place in New Jersey, involves two married couples.
+The play, which takes place in New Jersey, is about two married couples.

-For Peter Pan on her 70th birthday premiered Off-Broadway at Playwrights Horizon on August 18, 2017 (previews), directed by Les Waters and featuring Kathleen Chalfant and Lisa Emery.
-The play had its debut at Berkeley Repertory Theatre in May 2016 and then with the Shattered Globe Theatre at Theater Wit in Chicago in May 2017, starring Ruhl's mother Kathleen Ruhl.
+For Peter Pan on her 70th birthday had its debut at Berkeley Repertory Theatre in May 2016 and then at the Shattered Globe Theatre at Theater Wit in Chicago in May 2017, starring Ruhl's mother Kathleen Ruhl.
+The play premiered off-Broadway at Playwrights Horizons on August 18, 2017 (previews), directed by Les Waters and starring Kathleen Chalfant and Lisa Emery.

-Becky Nurse of Salem premiered at Berkeley Repertory Theatre on December 19, 2019, directed by Anne Kauffman and featured Pamela Reed as the title character.
+Becky Nurse of Salem premiered at Berkeley Repertory Theatre on December 19, 2019, directed by Anne Kauffman and featuring Pamela Reed as the title character.

-She is an active member of New Dramatists, a development space for new playwrights that is in partnership with the NYU Tisch Graduate Acting Program.
+Ruhl is an active member of New Dramatists, a development space for new playwrights that is in partnership with the NYU Tisch Graduate Acting Program.